This article is obsolete. See instead Staticman at Heroku.

 Equations are rendered by $\KaTeX$, the super-fast math typesetting library from Khan Academy.
 The KaTeX equation renderer runs after the page loads.
 See the line in _layouts/default.html where it includes katex.html.

-Graphs and calcluated waveforms are also created in D3.js.
-The source code for static graphs is here.
+Graphs and calculated waveforms (like sines or exponentials) are also created in D3.js.
+The html source code for static graphs is on github under /assets/d3.